colabfit/colabfit-tools/docs/html/_sources/si_prx_gap.rst.txt

 Loading from a file
 ===================

-This example uses :meth:`~colabfit.tools.dataset.load_data` to load the data from an existing Extended XYZ file.
+This example uses :meth:`~colabfit.tools.database.load_data` to load the data from an existing Extended XYZ file.
 Note that the raw data includes the :code:`config_type` field, which is used to generate the names of the loaded Configurations.
 A :attr:`default_name` is also provided to handle the